 The disc-shaped face helps them to hone in on the slightest sound as they listen for their prey at night.
 Their sense of hearing is extremely acute.
 Many times better than ours.
 Their eyes are large to maximize the light they can capture at night.
 The eyes face forward to give them binocular vision, just like any other predator that hunts by sight e.g. cats or eagles.

 Owls are not bad omens.
 Having them around is in fact a good thing.
 Next time you see one in your neighbourhood, don't kill it.
 Remember that it is doing you a service by eating the rats in your compound or farm at night.

-If you'd like to go out and see Kenya's amazing owls for yourself, it's always a good idea to get a professional birding guide to help you find them.
-Feel free to contact me for recommendations on good guides that will help you see some owls!
-And if you see some owls anywhere, please share your observations with email@example.com to contribute to the Kenya Bird Map project.
+If you'd like to go out and see Kenya's amazing owls for yourself, it's always a good idea to hire a professional birding guide to help you find them.